-4) If I’ve granted an approvals for a non-Bates credit (transfer, JSA/JYA, etc) to count how do I let the Registrar’s Office know?
+3) If I’ve granted an approvals for a non-Bates credit (transfer, JSA/JYA, etc) to count, how do I let the Registrar’s Office know?

 Please just have the student bring a copy of the signed form to us at the time of approval or send it to us in campus mail.
 Such forms are the Transfer Credit Application form for transfer credit and the Off-Campus Study approval forms for General Education, Majors, and Minors for students on JSA/JYA.

-5) How do I indicate my department/program has made an exceptions to the major requirements?
+4) How do I indicate my department/program has made an exception to the major requirements?

 Exceptions should be put in writing, signed by the chair, and forwarded to the Registrar’s Office.
-We’ll update the student’s record accordingly.
+We’ll update the students’ records accordingly.

-7) I still have questions. how do I reach the Registrar’s Office?
+6) I still have questions.
+How do I reach the Registrar’s Office?

-Questions and/or any issues with requirements or data as it appears in DegreeAudit can be sent to a new dedicated email just for this program: firstname.lastname@example.org.
-With the inclusion of major and minor requirements into a new system we know there will be a period of adjustment.
+Questions and/or any issues with requirements or data as it appears in DegreeAudit can be sent to a dedicated email just for this program: email@example.com.
 If you notice anything that doesn’t reflect your department/program’s intention just let us know and we’ll rectify it.

 Helpful System Features: